 Computers generally are provided through the student's research group, working in partnership with the Medical Physics Department.
-Once a computer is made available, Charles Reinke IT Manager for the Medical Physics Department works with students to set up the system, explains policies and procedures, and installs software and updates when appropriate.
+Once a computer is made available, the IT Support staff member for the Medical Physics Department works with students to set up the system, explains policies and procedures, and installs software and updates when appropriate.
 Students should consult with their advisor on acquiring a desktop computer.
 In some situations, it may not be possible to provide each student with a personal desktop system.
 A limited number of shared computers are available in shared office space.
-The IT Manager charles.reinke@wisc.edu is the contact to set up an account on these systems.
+The IT Support staff member is the contact to set up an account on these systems.